idkwuu/AllesArchive/README.md

 PUBLIC_URI=
 ```

-Then to start the application using `docker-compose` run:
+Then start the application by running:

 ```
 docker-compose up